mobily-enterprises/lit-mwc/docs-src/quickstart-designers.md

 TODO: rework where custom properties are defined, document them.

-#### Add some custom styling (native:style)
+### Add custom styles

-You can style the inner parts of the element by assigning a `style` attribute to the inner elements.
+Each element can be styled by adding a stylesheet directly into the element's shadow DOM, by defining a `<style part="style">...</style>` within the element itself.

-Each element has a template which contains sub-elements.
 For example an `nn-input-text` declared as such:

 ````
 <nn-input-text name="field" label="The label"></nn-input-text>